 Malware is designed to damage or disable one or more computer systems in an organization.
 “In an in-house corporate setting, both phishing and malware may be caught and prevented by internal computer safeguards not always available to staffers working remotely,” adds Dietz.

 Ransomware.
 In 2019, the FBI Internet Crime Complaint Center (IC3) received over 2,000 complaints with adjusted losses of over $8.9 million.
 This figure is expected to significantly increase in 2020.

 Remote working.
 The IIA report indicates that “the efficacy of controls” has diminished as more staffers work remotely.
 In a very general sense, the efficacy of controls refers to administrators’ ability to supervise workers, for instance, in an office setting.
-But when they work remotely, it makes it much more difficult to oversee worker activities and, because of this, ensure data security.
-This also can open the door to fraud, bribery, and financial crimes that “can happen more easily in a remote working environment.”
+Since the majority of employees work from home, employers are considering comparing different VPNs, such as expressvpn vs nordvpn, so that they can easily log in to the office network without compromising security.
+However, when they work remotely, it makes it much more difficult to oversee worker activities.
+Installing a VPN may also close the door to fraud, bribery, and financial crimes that “can happen more easily in a remote working environment.”
 With remote working, any online tool that is utilized, whether that be an in-house tool or one from websites such as https://www.fusionconnect.com/solutions/need/remote-workforce/, the business will need to make sure that before use they are secure for at-home access.

 Data governance.
 According to the IIA report, the COVID-19 pandemic has forced many organizations to collect more information-and more sensitive information-from and about employees and customers than ever before.
 However, steps to protect this data have lagged, making it easier for hackers and bad actors to potentially collect this information, making it public or using it for unsavory purposes.